The La Jolla Coastal Access and Parking Board was formed for the purposes

 Since 2010, the Board's activity has been limited to acquiring monthly

-parking passes for La Jolla's private parking lots and parking garages
+parking passes for La Jolla's private parking lots and underground garages

 and reselling them at a discount to employers and individuals.
 This increases